-Students should demonstrate appropriate communication, interaction and behavior toward other students and faculty.
-Ideas and opinions should be communicated in a respectful manner.
-No shouting or rude, vulgar language is to be used.
-If a student demonstrates inappropriate professional behavior, the student may receive a written behavior warning or be placed on probation depending on the severity of the action (see Behavior Probation Statement).
-The program reserves the right to withdraw the student at any time if the inappropriate behavior is judged extreme as determined by the program director or the Associate Vice Chancellor of Academic Affairs for Graduate Education.
-Behavior Probation Statement currently enrolled in, and remain in place for the remainder of the following semester.
+Students who do not maintain satisfactory behavior, both academically and clinically, may be placed on probation.
+The term of probation will become effective in the semester the student is currently enrolled in, and remain in place for the remainder of the following semester.
 At the completion of the following semester, the program director, chair or dean will assess the student's progress and determine whether to remove the student from probation or to extend the term of probation.
 Failure to meet the terms of probation as outlined in a student action plan will result in dismissal from the program.
 If additional unsatisfactory behavior should occur during the remainder of the program, the student will be dismissed from the program and the University, and will be ineligible for re-entry to the University.